outdreamer/build-a-cure/docs/tasks/function_to_do.md

       5. some concepts/functions/attributes/components will necessarily be missing from the map until theyre added to the map, and some terms are unnecessary, and some are false
         - missing components: components no one has used yet or thought of will be missing from the map
         - unnecessary components: you dont need every interchangeable synonym or every number to effectively communicate a path
+        - false definition: some definitions would be defined suboptimally, giving incorrect query results until corrected
+          - the components wouldnt have the definition routes specialized for different interfaces (like abstract paths generating or defining a component) that enable quick identification of connections & other useful structures
         - false variation: some changes to a language map would seem like variation but would actually not add much potential in terms of novelty/uniqueness in identifying a new concept

   - apply core structures to interface components for language map